FLEXtime: Filterbank learning to explain time series: Previous work on time series explainability

-\textbf{Explainability for images} Most progress in explainability has been made within the image domain.
-Generally, a number of gradient-based methods have been widely used.
-This category includes Guided backpropagation \cite{guided-backprop}, Layer-wise Relevance Propagation \cite{lrp}, and Integrated Gradients \cite{integratedgradients}, which all use different techniques to distribute the gradient with respect to the model output in the input space. \\ Occlusion-based methods remove part of the input and assess the change in model output.
-RISE samples masks and uses a weighted average to compute saliency maps \cite{rise}.
-Fong et al. \cite{fong2019a} learn the mask through an optimization criterion.
-Kolek et al. \cite{Kolek2022} propose a rate-distortion framework for learning the mask.
+Explainability for images has been a rapidly evolving field over the past years, whereas explainability for time series remains largely underexplored.
+While most natural images contain semantics that are easy for humans to decipher, the unintuitive nature of time series data makes interpretation difficult, even for experts \cite{schlegel2019towards}.
+Thus, time series represent unique challenges for the explainability community.
+Here, we present an overview of relevant work within the image domain and proceed to give an overview of the time series explainability field.
+Generally, explainability methods can be divided into intrinsic vs. post-hoc based on whether the explainability is build into the model, or if the explanation is computed after training.
+Additionally, explainability methods can be said to be either model-specific or model-agnostic.
+Model-agnostic methods can be applied to any model, while model-specific methods can only be applied to some models.
+We focus on local post-hoc explainability methods.

-\textbf{Explainability in the time domain} Some recent works have focused on developing methods tailored for time series.
-The most successful ones rely on the occlusion-based approach, where masks are learned in the input domain. \\ Dynamask uses dynamic perturbations \cite{dynamask}.
-ExtrMask learns the perturbations using a neural network \cite{extrmask}, while ContraLSP additionally applies contrastive learning when learning the perturbations \cite{contralsp}.
-Finally, TimeX uses a surrogate model that is more robust to masked inputs \cite{timex}, while TimeX++ uses an information bottleneck to learn the explanations \cite{timexplusplus}.
-All of these methods provide explanations in the time domain.
-Dynamask can be extended to provide explanations in the frequency domain (see Sec. \ref{sec:fft} for further details on this), while ExtrMASK, ContraLSP, and TimeX are non-trivial to extend from the time to the frequency domain due to the parametrized generation of either perturbations or masks.
+\textbf{Explainability for images} Generally, a number of gradient-based methods have been widely used for image explainability.
+This category includes Guided backpropagation \cite{guided-backprop}, Layer-wise Relevance Propagation \cite{lrp}, and Integrated Gradients \cite{integratedgradients}, which all use different techniques to distribute the gradient with respect to the model output in the input space.
+Since these methods require access to model gradients, all of them can be said to belong to the model-specific category.
+Gradient-based methods have been criticized for their unreliability in robustly determining importance \cite{impossibility}.\\ Occlusion-based methods remove part of the input and assess the change in the model output.
+RISE is a model-agnostic method that samples masks and uses a weighted average to compute saliency maps \cite{rise}.
+Fong et al. \cite{fong2019a} learn the mask using an optimization criterion.
+Kolek et al. \cite{Kolek2022} propose a rate-distortion framework to learn the mask.
+Both of the latter can be said to be model-specific, since they require us to backpropagate gradients from the output through the model to the input.
+Occlusion-based methods directly observe correlations between input perturbations and model responses.